 Some other manufacturers also support sell operations in their machines, however the mentioned above represent the majority of installed units on the market.

 In order to buy bitcoins using a bitcoin ATM you need to find the closest to you location and understand what kind of machine it is.
+Asking yourself where is closest bitcoin ATM near me?
 To find all locations – visit our bitcoin machines map.
 At the moment there are about 30 different types of bitcoin ATMs with about 20 manufacturers having their units actually installed somewhere.
 It may be difficult for an average user to understand how to buy bitcoins by using a bitcoin ATM and what are the differences among various ATMs.

 In this article we describe a bitcoin purchase process for 6 different mostly installed bitcoin ATMs in the world (they cover about 90% of the market altogether) and two more types, which were popular before and now are rarely used (Skyhook and Robocoin):

-There is a general buy process at a bitcoin ATM:
+There is a general buy process at all bitcoin ATMs: